FGlazov/IL2Stats_Enhancements/readme.txt

 Currently "in_service" is the scenario where a tank makes it back, "in_flight" or "landed" might become relevant if the game logs change.

-7. Run the update script in your /run folder after you're done with the above.

 Support